 Non-Compete Agreement Rhode Island Limitations

 A non-compete agreement in Rhode Island cannot place an overly harsh burden on an employee.
-If a judge decides that the agreement is too broad, it could be thrown out.
+If a judge decides the agreement is too broad, it could be thrown out.
 The employer must be able to justify why a non-compete agreement has the geographic limitations that it does.

 Rhode Island Non-Compete Agreement Sample